U-KAN Makes Strong Backbone for Medical Image Segmentation and Generation: Method

 \subsection{KAN as Efficient Embedder}

-This research aims to incorporate Knowledge Aware Networks (KANs) into the UNet framework or, alternatively, to independently utilize KANs for medical image segmentation tasks.
+This research aims to incorporate Kolmogorov–Arnold Networks (KANs) into the U-Net framework.
 The basis of this approach is the proven high efficiency and interpretability of KANs as outlined in \cite{liu2024kan}.
 A Multi-Layer Perceptron (MLP) comprising $K$ layers can be described as an interplay of transformation matrices ${W}$ and activation functions $\sigma$.
-This can be mathematically expressed as:
+This can be mathematically expressed as: \begin{small}

-where it strives to mimic complex functional mappings through a sequence of nonlinear transformations over multiple layers.
+\end{small} where it strives to mimic complex functional mappings through a sequence of nonlinear transformations over multiple layers.
 Despite its potential, the inherent obscurity within this structure significantly hampers the model's interpretability, thus posing considerable challenges to intuitively understanding the underlying decision-making mechanisms.
+In an effort to mitigate the issues of low parameter efficiency and limited interpretability inherent in MLPs, Liu \emph{et al.}~\cite{liu2024kan} proposed the Kolmogorov-Arnold Network (KAN), drawing inspiration from the Kolmogorov-Arnold representation theorem ~\cite{kolmogorov1961representation}.

-In an effort to mitigate the issues of low parameter efficiency and limited interpretability inherent in MLPs, Liu \emph{et al.}~\cite{liu2024kan} proposed the Kolmogorov-Arnold Network (KAN), drawing inspiration from the Kolmogorov-Arnold representation theorem ~\cite{kolmogorov1961representation} Similar to an MLP, a $K$-layer KAN can be characterized as a nesting of multiple KAN layers:
+Similar to an MLP, a $K$-layer KAN can be characterized as a nesting of multiple KAN layers:

 where $\boldsymbol{\Phi}_i$ signifies the $i$-th layer of the entire KAN network.
 Each KAN layer, with $n_{in}$ -dimensional input and $n_{out}$ -dimensional output, $\boldsymbol{\Phi}$ comprises $ n_{in} \times n_{out}$ learnable activation functions $\phi$: